This is the updated edition of our article, last revised on 26 May 2026.

-For energy companies, especially those in Europe and the Middle East, billions are being committed to renewables, (green) hydrogen and electrification.
-But capital alone can’t deliver transformation.
-Too often, projects stall, budgets swell and targets slip, and not because of technology or funding gaps, but because there aren’t enough skilled people to deliver them.
+Too often, projects stall, budgets swell, and targets slip, not because of technology or funding gaps, but because there are not enough skilled people to deliver them.

 The financial risk